The Transactions page helps you:

 - View transaction details.

-To view this page, click SQL Activity in the left-hand navigation of the CockroachDB Cloud Console.
-Click the Transactions tab.
+To view this page, select a cluster from the Clusters page, and click SQL Activity in the Monitoring section of the left side navigation.
+Select the Transactions tab.

 Search and filter

 By default, this page shows transactions from all applications and databases running on the cluster.